-We always have a large selection of unusual and uncommon varieties of plants, unique conifers, specimen plants, and plants that are just plain fun!
+Unique Plants: We always have a large selection of unusual and uncommon varieties of plants, unique conifers, and specimen plants.

-We also stock over 50 varieties of bamboo, including both spreading and non-spreading varieties.
+Bamboo: We're have the largest stock of bamboo in the area.
+We have over 20 varieties of bamboo, including both spreading and non-spreading varieties.
 We have mature groves on our acreage that we harvest and propagate, and visitors are welcome to stroll through these groves.
 We can help you choose a bamboo for your garden and can offer advice on containment, placement, planting, watering, and care.

 Encore Azaleas!
-New shipment; we won't get another until next year.
-Great selection.
+We still have a great selection, however we won't get another until next year.
 Lots of varieties.
 These azaleas bloom heavily in the spring, take a brief rest, then re-bloom throughout spring, summer, and often well into December.
 In this area, we typically have blooms about 8 months of the year or more.

 Water young, newly-planted trees more often.
 Plants in containers need regular watering but you may extend the length of time between watering by repotting into a larger container.
 Lawns account for the greatest part of your household water use.